-3. The information is inappropriate, because it is unrelated to or is inconsistent with the mission of the University, in violation of University policy, involves the use of obscene, bigoted, or abusive material on university resources, or is otherwise not in compliance with the legal and ethical usage responsibilities listed in the Fair Uuse policy (including space hogs???).
+3. The information is inappropriate, because it is unrelated to or is inconsistent with the mission of the University, in violation of University policy, or is otherwise not in compliance with the legal and ethical usage responsibilities listed in the Fair Use policy.

-C. the relevant administrative process appropriate to the status of the user (i.e., staff, faculty, student)Departmental system administrators (or University system administrators) may access or permit access to the resources described above, if he or she:
+C. Departmental system administrators (or University system administrators) may access or permit access to the resources described above, if he or she: